c00lgat/OBSIDIAN/Basic Command Syntax.md

 Named after the T-splitter used in plumbing.
 Both displays and saves into a file.
 Simultaneously.

-<code>echo "David Puddy is Elaine's boyfriend"</code>
-<code>echo "David Puddy is Elaine's boyfriend" > elaine-david</code>
+`echo "David Puddy is Elaine's boyfriend"`
-Does not throw the output to the screen.
+`echo "David Puddy is Elaine's boyfriend" > elaine-david` Does not throw the output to the screen.

-<code>echo "David Puddy is Elaine's boyfriend" | tee elaine-david</code>
-Does throw the output to the screen while also saving it to the elaine-david file.
+`echo "David Puddy is Elaine's boyfriend" | tee elaine-david` Does throw the output to the screen while also saving it to the elaine-david file.
 The tee commands overrides the contents of a file by default.

-<code>echo "David Puddy is Elaine's boyfriend" | tee -a elaine-david</code>
-By using the *-a* option, it appends the input instead of having it override the current content of a file.
+`echo "David Puddy is Elaine's boyfriend" | tee -a elaine-david` By using the *-a* option, it appends the input instead of having it override the current content of a file.

 ---
 ## Pipes
 Used by the shell to connect the output of one command directly to the input of another command.

-<code>ls -ltr | more</code> piping our output into the more command, which shows content one page at a time when there is too many results showing on the page.
+`ls -ltr | more` piping our output into the more command, which shows content one page at a time when there is too many results showing on the page.

 ---
 ## File Maintenance Commands